 Assessment centres: putting would-be accountants to the graduate test

 Organisations use assessment centres because they are seen as an effective selection tool.
 An assessment centre (typically lasting a day) brings together a group of candidates who undertake a series of exercises and assessments, which typically include some or all of the following: group exercises, a presentation, a series of aptitude tests or a case study linked to the job function that you have applied for, and an interview.
+Most employers ran virtual assessment centres during the Covid pandemic; some continue to run these 100% virtually while others have retained some virtual elements of the process but include face-to-face elements too.

 Group exercises include discussion groups, exercises that involve role-playing a specific brief, leadership tasks and, most commonly, job-related scenarios that test your ability to operate in a task that approximates the area you have applied for.
 By your actions and words you must help the group to complete the task and promote your own cause.
 Remember: